MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

             }
             else
             {
-                GoogleStatusText.text = "Google Failed to Authroize your login";
+                GoogleStatusText.text = "Google Failed to Authorize your login";
             }

         });